Farseer-NMR/FarSeer-NMR/README.md

 python core/farseemain.py <path to calculation folder> <path to conf.json file>
 ```

 where ```calculation folder``` is the folder containing the hierarchical spectra/ folder.
-The GUI will create the spectra/ folder for you automatically, whereas to run Farseer via the terminal you have to create it yourself.
+The GUI will create the spectra/ folder for you automatically, whereas to run Farseer-NMR via the terminal you have to create it yourself.

 ### Changing the config file